 Built-In Security Checks

 No-code platforms often include automated security checks to identify vulnerabilities early.
 These may cover input validation, authentication flows, and data encryption to prevent common threats.
+Builders should leverage tools like pre-commit hooks or continuous integration pipelines to secure AI-generated web apps during development.

 Understanding GDPR and SOC2 Requirements

-Complying with GDPR involves managing personal data with transparency and consent.
+- GDPR: Involves managing personal data with transparency and consent.
 No-code builders must ensure their applications include mechanisms for data subject rights, such as access, correction, and deletion.

-SOC2 compliance addresses operational controls around security, availability, and confidentiality.
+- SOC2: Addresses operational controls around security, availability, and confidentiality.
 Applications should implement regular audits and maintain logs to demonstrate control effectiveness.

 Optimizing Scalability and Performance